magmax/examples-django/todolist/README.md

 ## To be done

-Render Date fields as dates.
+- Render Date fields as dates.
+- Add tests.